-[Seminar] Learn from Case Studies!
-Know-how for Improving In-house Manual Quality ~ Enhancing International Competitiveness!
-Assetization of Translation and Reduction of Production Costs Starting from Standardization ~ (Free, Held on 11/16)
+[Seminar] 4th Session: Learn from Case Studies!
+Know-how for Improving In-house Manual Quality - Enhancing International Competitiveness!
+Starting with Standardization, Assetization of Translations and Reducing Production Costs - (Free, November 16th)

 October 6, 2016

-[Seminar] Learn from Case Studies!
-Know-how for Improving In-house Manual Quality ~ Enhancing International Competitiveness!
-Assetization of Translation and Reduction of Production Costs Starting from Standardization ~ (Free, Held on 11/16)
+[Seminar] 4th Session: Learn from Case Studies!
+Know-how for Improving In-house Manual Quality - Enhancing International Competitiveness!
+Starting with Standardization, Assetization of Translations and Reducing Production Costs - (Free, November 16th)

-"Learn from Case Studies!
-Know-how for Improving Internal Manual Quality - Enhancing International Competitiveness!
-Starting with Standardization, Assetization and Cost Reduction in Translation" will be held.
+"4th Session: Learning from Case Studies!
+Know-how for Improving In-house Manual Quality - Enhancing International Competitiveness!
+Starting with Standardization, Assetization of Translations and Reducing Production Costs" will be held.

-This seminar is the fourth installment following a series of seminars that have been held previously.
+This seminar is the fourth installment following the series of seminars held so far.

-・"Learning from Case Studies!
-Know-how for Improving In-house Manual Quality ~Forming a Common Understanding with Stakeholders~"
+・"Learn from Case Studies!
+Know-how for Improving In-house Manual Quality - Forming a Common Understanding with Stakeholders"

-・"Learning from Case Studies!
-Know-how for Improving In-house Manual Quality ~Things to Decide and How to Proceed When Standardizing Manuals~"

 - "Learn from Case Studies!
+Know-how for Improving In-house Manual Quality - Things to Decide When Standardizing Manuals and How to Proceed"

-Know-how for Improving In-house Manual Quality ~ Starting with Standardization of Japanese Manuals, Improving the Quality of Manuals for Overseas Use ~"
+・"Learn from Case Studies!
+Know-how for Improving In-house Manual Quality - Starting with Standardization of Japanese Manuals to Enhance Quality of Manuals for Overseas Markets"

 Overview

-This time, we will talk about "Improving International Competitiveness!
-Assetization of Translation and Cost Reduction through Standardization."
+This time, I will talk about the theme of "Enhancing International Competitiveness!
+Assetization of Translation through Standardization and Reduction of Production Costs."

 This content is understandable even for those who have not participated in past seminars.
 Please feel free to join us.

-■ "We want to shorten the lead time for manual creation in order to achieve simultaneous release in each language."
+■"We want to shorten the lead time for manual production to achieve simultaneous release in each language."

-■"As the number of supported languages increases, so does the translation cost.
-We want to streamline and reduce translation costs."
+■ "As the number of supported languages increases, translation costs also rise.
+We want to streamline processes to reduce translation costs."

-Standardization of processes will result in the translation output becoming a reusable asset (high-quality translation memory), leading to shorter lead times and reduced production costs in the future.
+By standardizing processes, the output translations become reusable assets (high-quality translation memories), which will lead to reduced lead times and production costs in the future.

-In this seminar, we will lecture on the basic concepts of standardization related to translation, such as "What is standardization in translation work?", "Why is standardization necessary?", and "How can we implement standardization?".
-We will also introduce a case study of a company that has worked on assetization through standardization, and share key points for implementation.
+In this seminar, we will lecture on the basic concepts related to standardization, such as "What is the standardization of translation work?", "Why is standardization necessary?", and "How can we implement standardization?"
+Additionally, we will introduce a case study of a company that has worked on assetizing translation through standardization, along with key points on how to proceed.

-If you are looking for a way to solve the challenges of your company's overseas manuals, please join us.
+If you are looking for solutions to the challenges of overseas manuals for your company's manuals, please join us.

 Feel free to join us!

-Why is standardization necessary?
-Flow until improvement of translation business is established
+Why Standardization is Necessary Process until the establishment of translation business improvement

 Date and Time